I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 Download the TorBox GitHub repository

-The “TorBox Menu” is a user-friendly way to use and change the settings of your TorBox.
-The menu is automatically started, whenever a Terminal, a SSH-client (192.168.42.1 on a WiFi client or 192.168.43.1 on a cable client) or a web browser (http://192.168.42.1 on a WiFi client or http://192.168.43.1 on a cable client) access the TorBox.
-The menu works with shell scripts, which set the correct packet filtering and NAT rules as well as starts other supporting tools.
-All scripts are located under “~/torbox” and all configuration file under “~/torbox/etc”.
-If necessary, the menu can be started there with “./menu”.
+The “TorBox Menu” is a user-friendly way to change your TorBox settings.
+The menu is automatically started whenever a Terminal, a SSH client (192.168.42.1 on a WiFi client, 192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN or if you use TorBox mini on a Raspberry Pi Zero 2 W as a RNDIS/Ethernet Gadget) or a web browser (http://192.168.42.1 on a WiFi client, http://192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN) access the TorBox.
+The menu works with shell scripts, which set the correct packet filtering and NAT rules as well as start other supporting tools.
+All scripts are located under ~/torbox and ~/torbox/bin; all configuration file under ~/torbox/etc. If necessary, the menu can be started there with ./menu.
 Use the following commands to install the menu (or download the complete TorBox repository from our GitHub page):

 # Execute the following commands: